jessepav/lacygoill-wiki-backup/l2r.md

 1. express, in the present tense, the event related in each proposition:

    > when the gvimrc file is sourced
-    the gvimrc file is sourced~
+    the gvimrc file is sourced˜

    > the system menu has already been loaded
-    the system menu is loaded~
+    the system menu is loaded˜

 2. draw a time axis